Volunteering case study: IT Skills for the Elderly

 “We were receiving multiple requests for IT assistance and, with limited informal opportunities to gain IT skills available in the community, we could not meet demand; it is vital to ensure digital inclusion for our older generation.”

 It is evident there is benefit in the less formal learning process as each person can have multiple sessions, problem-solve and build up a level of skill and confidence which may be harder to do in a formal setting.
 The Penfold Community Hub offers stimulating and accessible activities, as well as advice and counselling services, to over 50s (and/or their carers) in Westminster.
 They focus on helping people remain healthy, independent and active in their local community.
 The IT Programme, the social aspect of 1:1 conversation in the sessions themselves as well as the IT skills learned, stimulates and promotes these goals.
 Denis is keen to point out, however, that the process is not only one way:

 “As the teams that come tend to be of the younger, working generation, we have observed many times the importance of the personal connections they make with their older counterparts.
 Generational groups often know little about one another and may, indeed, have misinformed views – in our sessions this social isolation is addressed with everyone invigorated and educated in tech, and much more.”

-For companies who run their business in Paddington, programmes such as the Time for Paddington IT programme can help their staff develop their communication skills as they need to adapt to their audience.
+For companies who run their business in Paddington, programmes such as the community IT programme can help their staff develop their communication skills as they need to adapt to their audience.
 Tom points out: